JJguri/cv/content/home/apsim.md

 weight = 63  # Order that this section will appear.

 title = "APSIM Applications"
-subtitle = "Series of tools to develop and test APSIM using Python and C#"
+subtitle = "Series of tools to develop and test APSIM using Python and C# :nerd_face:"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.